MPs discuss Chaman border closure today

 These task forces were formed during the inaugural meeting of the Executive Committee of the Pak-Afghan Parliamentary Friendship Group.

-National Assembly Speaker Asad Qaiser had taken special initiative to make 93 parliamentary friendship groups which was more than ever in the parliamentary history of the Pakistan.
+The Speaker had taken special initiative to make 93 parliamentary friendship groups which was more than ever in the parliamentary history of the Pakistan.

 Speaker Asad Qaiser believes on parliamentary supremacy and Parliament being the representative of common people to resolve the issues faced by common people.